Cu7ious/holberton-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete 			 // deletes the file `betty` from /tmp/holberton
-9-firstdirdeletion 		 // deletes the directory holberton that is in the /tmp directory 10-back 			 // changes the working directory to the previous one (works only via source)
+9-firstdirdeletion 		 // deletes the directory holberton that is in the /tmp directory 10-back 			 // changes the working directory to the previous one (works only via source) 11-lists 			 // lists all files in the current directory and the parent directory and the /boot directory
 ```